-If you are having a house party and you're running low on space to store either ice or iced-down beverages, a washing machine can certainly get the job done.
+If you're having a house party and you're running low on space to store either ice or iced-down beverages, a washing machine can certainly get the job done.
 It's not a particularly elegant presentation for your guests, but for the laid-back crowd, it gets the job done.
-Read on to learn how to use a washing machine as a cooler or ice chest.

 Things You'll Need